-Reduced rates of customs duties are applied to goods originating from countries and economic unions which have been granted most-favored nation regime in Ukraine.
+Reduced rates of customs duties are applied to goods originating from WTO member states and countries that have been granted a mostfavored nation regime in Ukraine based on a bilateral or regional treaty.

 Customs duties are payable in full for all other goods and products not covered in the two categories described above.